 Chief Financial Officer

 James Clavijo joined Longeveron in 2019.
-He has over 25 years of experience in executive, finance and accounting activities, including experience as a Chief Financial Officer for several pharmaceutical, healthcare and manufacturing companies.
+He has over 25 years of experience in executive, finance and accounting activities, including experience as a Chief Financial Officer for several pharmaceutical, healthcare, medical device and manufacturing companies.
 Mr. Clavijo’s experience has included building, leading and advising companies with strategic plans for pharmaceutical commercialization and manufacturing, negotiating licensing and drug development agreements, as well as advising companies with complex restructurings, mergers and acquisitions, capital market transactions, and system implementations.
 During 2018, Mr. Clavijo served as the Chief Financial Officer for Aeterna Zentaris (NASDAQ: AEZS).
 Prior to this, Mr. Clavijo served for two years as the Chief Financial Officer for Tri-source Pharma, a pharmaceutical company focused on procuring pharmaceutical products facing supply issues and supplying pharmaceutical products to veterinary markets.
-Since 2009, Mr. Clavijo, has also served as founder and principal of Barcelona Capital Partners, a consulting firm that provided Chief Financial Officer services, that includes the preparation of regulatory and filings with the Securities and Exchange Commission.
+Since 2009, Mr. Clavijo, has also served as founder and principal of Barcelona Capital Partners, a consulting firm that provided Chief Financial Officer services, that includes the preparation of regulatory filings with the Securities and Exchange Commission.
 Previously, Mr. Clavijo served for five years as the Chief Accounting Officer at Soligenix (NASDAQ: SNGX), a public biopharmaceutical company.
 In addition, Mr. Clavijo worked for Deloitte & Touche and was an Officer in the U.S. Army, serving for 13 years in active and reserve duty.
 Mr. Clavijo was licensed as a CPA in Florida from 2000-2011.
-He is licensed in Florida as a real estate/business agent since 2013.
+He was licensed in Florida as a real estate/business agent since 2013-2021.
 Mr. Clavijo received a BA in Chemistry (PreMed) from the University of Florida, a BA in Accounting from the University of Nebraska, and a Masters in Accounting from Florida International University.

 Paul Lehr JD